Improvers & Additivesintermediateprofessional bakers21 min read · updated 2026-06-25

 3.2 Lipase as a Clean-Label DATEM Replacement

 This in-situ emulsification is the key argument for using lipases as clean-label replacements for DATEM (E472e) and SSL (E481).
-Lesaffre Baking Center (src-056) describes lipase/phospholipase blends as capable of replacing declared emulsifiers while maintaining dough strength and shelf life.
+Lesaffre Baking Center describes lipase/phospholipase blends as capable of replacing declared emulsifiers while maintaining dough strength and shelf life.

 The mechanism differs from DATEM in that it works with the flour's own lipid substrate rather than adding exogenous emulsifier molecules.
 The resulting lysophospholipids are structurally similar to lecithin (E322) but generated during processing without a declared ingredient.